rakvat/transform-social.org/content/en/texts/economics_faq.md

 ### [How can we transform into anarchist economies?](#transformation)

 We can share information about the feasibility of anarchist economies and thus change the narrative of there being only one economic possibility.
-We can start building structures of anarchist economies within the old system (as good as possible without getting frustrated).
+We can start building organizations and structures of anarchist economies within the old system (as good as possible without getting frustrated).
 This is called prefigurative politics.
 It allows us to experiment with and practice anarchist capabilities while building infrastructure useful for the present and the anarchist future.
 We can also start making more plans for future anarchist economies, either as role play or more seriously:
 Which production facilities could be reused, and which are useless?
 What are the most important elements of the infrastructure to fulfill the needs?
 What would you work on during and after the transformation?
+All these diverse approaches need to grow into a broad movement of many, many people sharing a broad consensus on what they fight for.
 Let's build many anarchist economics oases, bridges, and networks within the capitalist desert until the wildflowers start growing all over.

 While spreading the information and building anarchist infrastructure, social security systems like an UBI are helpful, as they allow for some freedom.